 Lead Agency: Township OEM

 Supporting Agencies: NJDEP, Dam Owners

 Hazard(s) of Concern: Dam Failure

 Description of the Problem: There are multiple dams, which are critical infrastructures, located in the 1- and 0.2-percent flood hazard areas.
 These structures have the potential to impact those living nearby.

-Description of the Solution: Work with the owners of the dams to ensure inspections and safety procedures are up to date.
+Description of the Solution: Work with the owners of the dam procedures are up to date. is to ensure inspections and safety

 Estimated Cost: Low

 Potential Funding Sources: Municipal budget

 Implementation Timeline: Within 5 years

 Goals Met: 1, 2, 7

-Benefits: This action will improve the safety and security of those who live within the dam inundation areas of the dams and increase the resilience of responding agencies.
+Benefits: and security of those who live within dams and increase the resilience of

 Impact on Socially Vulnerable Populations: The action will result in better preparedness within the Special Flood Hazard Area and inundation areas where significant risk to socially vulnerable populations exists.

 Impact on Future Development: N/A

 Impact on Critical Facilities/Lifelines: Dams are considered a critical facility.
 This action will create an understanding of the safety procedures in place for each identified dam.

 Impact on Capabilities: This action will improve planning and response capabilities through the understanding of responsibilities and procedures.

 Climate Change Considerations: Climate change may result in an increase in the frequency and severity of weather-related disaster events, which may contribute to the likelihood of a dam failure event.
 This action will increase the capabilities to respond to these events.

 Mitigation Category Local Plans and Regulations

 CRS Category Preventative Measures

 Priority High

 Alternatives: Action Evaluation

-No Action Township will be unaware of a safety concerns for the dam or condition
+No Action Township will be unaware of any

-Utilize information from NJDEP Owners may not be required to submit a safety plan to the State
+safety concerns for the dam or its condition